webirr/webirr-api-ruby-client/README.md

 | `1` | `Webirr::PaymentStatus::PAID_UNCONFIRMED` | Paid-unconfirmed / in progress |
 | `2` | `Webirr::PaymentStatus::PAID` | Paid |
 | `3` | `Webirr::PaymentStatus::REVERSED` | Reversed / canceled payment record |

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/webirr/webirr-api-ruby-client.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/webirr/webirr-api-ruby-client/blob/main/CODE_OF_CONDUCT.md).

-## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

-## Code of Conduct

-Everyone interacting in the Webirr project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/webirr/webirr-api-ruby-client/blob/main/CODE_OF_CONDUCT.md).

 ## Error handling & retries